 ADOT will encourage owners to consider appropriate funding levels for each station for any costs that extend beyond the initial installation costs (e.g., transaction costs for processing debit or credit card payments, networking fees to connect the unit to cellular or Wi-Fi communications networks, station management activities, rent or lease payments for parking spots, repair of damaged units, and replacement of malfunctioning parts).
 Consideration of each location's effect on its O&M costs will be valuable.
 For example, urban areas with higher traffic may require more frequent maintenance due to vehicle damage, overuse, or vandalism; as such, ADOT will recommend that potential owners evaluate each potential site based on location, charger type, level of use, network capabilities, and warranties so that the annual funding reserve fund for its lifetime maintenance costs can be appropriately determined.
 The following recommendation will be provided to site owners as a suggested O&M best practice to help them meet program requirements.
-This recommendation will be provided to potential owners along with other solicitation documents during the charging station owner selection process and discussed during pre-bid or similar meetings and in communications with selected owners.
+This recommendation will be provided to potential owner selection process and discussed during pre-bid or similar meetings and in communications with selected owners.